 Oh Tree Pose.
 Why do you taunt me so?
 It may surprise you to know that Vrksasana, while generally considered a beginners’ pose, is one of those poses that continues to challenge me and to provide me lots to work on.

 I find one-leg standing poses really tough.
 My ankles aren’t very strong and while I work to build strength in them, I don’t do targeted ankle weight lifting or anything.
-But I do keep coming back to Tree Pose and its relatives, like Uttitha Hasta Padagusthasana 1 and 2, Garudasana, Uttitha Eka Padasana and Natarajasana, so I can build strength through practice.
+But I do keep coming back to Tree Pose and its relatives, like Utthita Hasta Padangusthasana 1 and 2, Garudasana, Utthita Eka Padasana and Natarajasana, so I can build strength through practice.

 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.